lineafab/archive-coding-imd/README.md

 <br/>
 ### Description
 <br/>
-In my transcoding I wanted to research how to preserved these microfiches and the journal with a more accessible contemporary mediums.
-How can I preserve this microfiche with this text based journal into a more understanding narrative with a mission and vision, without losing its context.
-One of the big lack of a microfiche is the cost expenses.
+In my transcoding, I wanted to research how to preserve these microfiches and the journal with a more accessible contemporary medium.
+How can I preserve this microfiche with this text-based journal into a more understanding narrative with a mission and vision, without losing its context?
+One of the big lack of microfiche is the cost expenses.
 Reading microfiches need a reader-printers are not always available, often on a public library, limiting the potential user and the ability to make copies.
-I want to show that the issues from a 100 years old journal is still nowadays headlines issues in different format og outcomes.
-But the reason and the thoughs has not changes.
+I want to show that the issues from a 100 years old journal are still nowadays headlined issues in a different format on outcomes.
+But the reason and the thought has not changed.

-On my transcoding I focused on two methods, preservation and transformation.
+On my transcoding, I focused on two methods, preservation and transformation.
 Preservation of the micro-reader.
 Preservation of the journal.
 Transformation of the micro-reader.
 Transformation of the journal.